rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 attested with any number of targets including the nominative of nouns (all three declensions) (9–11), modiﬁer adjectives and pronouns (12–13), some local and modiﬁer cases

 <pgNo>24</pgNo>
-24

-ADNOMINAL PERSON IN THE MORPHOLOGICAL SYSTEM OF ERZYA

 (14–15), the same predication marking can be attested for some non-ﬁnites (16) and quantiﬁers (17) (cf. Evsev'ev 1963: 115–125, 137–138, 148–149, 156, 190, 292, 294,